itspriddle/josh.fail/_posts/2022-01-21-an-old-wordpress-hack-i-found.md

 ---

 I was poking through old WordPress backups I have and noticed a strange `wp-content/85060.php` file.
-Turns out one of my sites was backed back in 2006 or 2007 and I had never noticed.
+Turns out one of my sites was hacked back in 2006 or 2007 and I had never noticed.

 The file looks to be a surveillance script of some sort that sends server